DorDorHome/architectural_and_learning_on_loss_landscape/experiments/Hessian_and_landscape_plot_with_plasticity_loss/instructions_for_experiments_design.md

 * Load two solutions: θAθA  = your final checkpoint; θBθB  = a second run with different seed or an earlier solution.
 * Fit a quadratic Bézier midpoint θMθM  minimizing the maximum loss along γ(t)=(1−t)2θA+2t(1−t)θM+t2θBγ(t)=(1−t)2θA +2t(1−t)θM +t2θB .
 * Plot t↦L(γ(t))t↦L(γ(t)) before and after optimization; compute and print the barrier heights for linear interpolation and for the fitted curve.
+* for all the these functionality, include the time needed to compute the required metric.
 * Save to ./results/mode_connectivity/curve.png and metrics.json.
 (Use the official dnn-mode-connectivity routines to build the curve and evaluate the path.)
 GitHub